 Substantial penalties may be assessed against people who trade while in possession of material inside information and can also be imposed upon companies and so-called controlling persons, such as officers and directors, who fail to take appropriate steps to prevent or detect insider trading violations by their employees or subordinates.

+Directors are also required to comply with MetLife's Insider Trading Policy.
 The Secretary of the Company shall from time to time provide guidelines to ensure that the Directors do not violate applicable insider trading rules.